wuweimin23/DLCL/README.md

 ## Results

-Pre-parameterization method brings 9.0% to 70.7% improvement on the precision matrix estimation.
+Pre-parameterization method brings at least 9.0% improvement on the precision matrix estimation.
 And DLCL runs highly faster than existing differentiable layers for large-scale optimization problems (nearly 10 times faster than OptNet, and nearly 100 times faster than CvxpyLayer). </p>